antoniotino/SudokuGame/README.md

 ## Other Methods
 * public void addUser(User user)
     * This method allows adding the user to the system (Sudoku game)
-* private void victoryMsg(SudokuChallenge sudokuChallenge)
-    * This method calculates the winner / winners and generates a message to alert others
 * private void sendMessage(String message, SudokuChallenge sudokuChallenge)
     * This method allows you to send a message to other peers